calculquebec/pennylane-snowflurry/README.md

 dev_def = qml.device("snowflurry.qubit", wires=1, shots=50, host="example.anyonsys.com", user="test_user",access_token="not_a_real_access_token")
 ```

-## State of the project
+## State of the project and known issues

-This plugin is still very early in its development and not thoroughly tested. expect issues.
+This plugin is still very early in its development and aims to provide a basic interface between PennyLane and Snowflurry, which are both also under active development.
+As such, it is expected that there will be issues and limitations.

+It is necessary to use the `python-jl` command to execute files, as it essentially launches Python from within Julia.
+This is necessary for the use of Julia packages such as Snowflurry.

+For the sake of simplicity, a workaround it being researched to allow the use of the plugin in a Jupyter notebook and to allow debugging in an IDE.